giantjs/giant-website/src/roadmap.md

 Roadmap
 =======

-**The goal is to get to version 1.0 by the end of 2015.** The figures below indicate how close each module is to that, in terms of feature-readiness.
+The figures below indicate how close each module is to that, in terms of feature-readiness.
 (Not including documentation.)
 Version 1.0 will be released when all modules in the first table stand at 100%.

 ### Initial release